MxKilian/Chuwi-Hi-10-Plus-Linux-Support/README.md

 ```

 Now you can just add it to a shell script and execute it every time your system starts.

+## 4. Touchscreen
+As I do currently use Lubuntu or i3wm I do not need to have the touchscreen enabled and working.
+If I want to do something with my touchscreen I just boot into my Windows on my Chuwi :).
+But if you do want to know how, please also refer to above mentioned guide.

 # Help me!
 I hope this guide was able to help you and you'll be able to enjoy your nice working Linux on the Chuwi Hi 10 Plus.